Download Catalog (PDF)

 16mm DVD VHS

-Historian and filmmaker Bregstein set out to discover what Jewish life was like in Amsterdam before the virtual annihilation of the city's Jewish population during the war.
+Through the interplay of past and present, Bregstein sets out to discover what Jewish life was like in Amsterdam before the virtual annihilation of the city's Jewish population during World War II.
 More

 Is There Poetry After Auschwitz?